Now: origin server hardening

 for a pilot.

-Next: managed pilots
+Next: selected pilots

-public output controls for each pilot.
+and public output controls for each pilot.

 Owner controls